dishayvelled/trap-representation/README.md

 I'm a self-taught C programmer, who likes to write *strictly standard conforming code*.
 UB scares the heck out of me.

-I'm currently working on a stack-oriented language, which you can find [here](https://github.com/trap-representation/Chlore).
+I'm currently working on a stack-oriented programming language, which you can find [here](https://github.com/trap-representation/Chlore).
 I also upload demos of it on my [YouTube channel](https://www.youtube.com/channel/UC0j25PUywdrQGOR2jWkuPHg).

 And before you ask, vim and Emacs aren't really my cup of tea.
 I use [my own text editor](https://github.com/trap-representation/YET).